 - De Facto $20 Minimum Redemption Threshold.
 My BJ’s Perks Elite Mastercard’s rewards accrue in $20 increments, meaning there’s a de facto minimum redemption threshold of $20.
 If you’re a light spender who goes months without earning $20, this can be a serious problem.
 Sam’s Club minimum is just $5, and Costco’s $1 minimum is so low that it barely qualifies as such.

 - No Sign-up Bonus.
 My BJ’s Perks Elite Mastercard has no sign-up bonus.
 If you’re looking to cash out right after opening your account, you need to look for another rewards card.
 Among warehouse club competitors, the Sam’s Club Mastercard comes out ahead on this measure, thanks to its $40 statement credit for cardholders who spend at least $100 at Sam’s Club on the day they open their accounts.
 General-purpose cash back credit cards are much more generous in the sign-up bonus department.
-For example, BankAmericard Cash Rewards offers a $100 bonus, while Chase Freedom Unlimited’s bonus is worth up to $175.
+For example, BankAmericard Cash Rewards offers a $100 bonus, while Chase Freedom Unlimited’s bonus is reliably worth $150.

 If you live in or near a major East Coast city, there’s probably a BJ’s Warehouse Club within easy driving distance of your home.
 BJ’s has more than 200 outposts on the East Coast, running from north of Boston down to Miami.